Our Team

 Julie Kerby

-"I have first-hand experience of how people’s circumstances and lives can change overnight.
-It’s great that I can help vulnerable women to not only address any issues they may have and help them to make positive changes, but to also rise above any stigma and judgements in society."
+Julie is driven by her belief in the resilience of people and the importance of compassion.
+As she explains: “I have first-hand experience of how people’s circumstances and lives can change overnight.
+It’s great that I can help vulnerable women to not only address any issues they may have and help them to make positive changes, but to also rise above any stigma and judgements in society.”
+Her commitment reflects Encompass’s mission to stand alongside individuals, offering support that helps them rebuild confidence and independence.

 Recent Projects